phamcongthuy/challenge/_learn/two-bit-circus-foundation.md

   with schools, school districts and communities both underserved (where we will raise the money) and affluent communities where ticket prices are able to cover the cost.
+category_metrics:
-category_metrics: '[''Students’ immersion in Science, Technology, Engineering, and Math content'']'
+  - 'Students’ immersion in Science, Technology, Engineering, and Math content'
+category_other:
-category_other: '[''LA is the best place to CREATE'', ''LA is the best place to PLAY'']'
+  - LA is the best place to CREATE
+  - LA is the best place to PLAY
-unique_identifier: tt0s1b1q
 category: learn
 uri: /learn/two-bit-circus-foundation/
 order: 13
 project_image: /assets/images/learn/two-bit-circus-foundation.jpg
-project_proposal_impact: []

 ---